 Research Fab Battery Cells

 Electrical power storage systems are of enormous importance for all sectors of the economy involved in the energy and mobility turnaround.
 Demand is not only in the automotive industry and other e-mobility applications, but also in the form of stationary storage units for building technology or in batteries for power tools or smart devices.
-By 2030, battery production will increase fifteen-fold from today's 38 gigawatt hours per year to 576 gigawatt hours in Europe alone.
+By 2030, according to a study by the Fraunhofer Institute for Systems and Innovation Research ISI, battery production will increase fifteen-fold from today's 38 gigawatt hours per year to 576 gigawatt hours in Europe alone.
 The challenge now is to manage this growth successfully and to establish and expand efficient production facilities in Germany, including the necessary infrastructure.

 The Research Fab Battery Cells (FFB), a new unit of the Fraunhofer Institute for Production Technology IPT located in Münster, is therefore to become the center of development of a modern and scalable battery cell production for Germany and Europe.